-- (u) All buildings should orient to, and be placed at, the street edge with clearly defined primary entry points that directly address the sidewalk or may be sited to define the edge of an on-site public open space.
-Supports Objectives L2, L3 - v) Require development along commercial streets to incorporate a series of fine-grain storefronts to create interest and rhythm along commercial streetscapes.
-Supports Objectives L2, L3 - w) Require residential streets to be defined by a series of fine-grain individually accessed residential units that are oriented to the street.
-Supports Objectives L2, L3 - LU x) Require residential developments to clearly demark public/private spaces.
-Supports Objective L2 - y) Require predominantly transparent storefronts along commercial streets.
-Supports Objectives L2, L3 - U z) Buildings or other structures should have no blank walls fronting pedestrian routes and instead incorporate active uses at grade to animate the public realm and pedestrian environment.
+- U) All buildings should orient to, and be placed at, the street edge with clearly defined primary entry points that directly address the sidewalk or may be sited to define the edge of an on-site public open space.
+Supports Objectives L2, L3 - LU v) Require development along commercial streets to incorporate a series of fine-grain storefronts to create interest and rhythm along commercial streetscapes.
+Supports Objectives L2, L3 - (U) w) Require residential streets to be defined by a series of fine-grain individually accessed residential units that are oriented to the street.
+Supports Objectives L2, L3 - LU X) Require residential developments to clearly demark public/private spaces.
+Supports Objective L2 - LU y) Require predominantly transparent storefronts along commercial streets.
+Supports Objectives L2, L3 - 2) Buildings or other structures should have no blank walls fronting pedestrian routes and instead incorporate active uses at grade to animate the public realm and pedestrian environment.
 Supports Objectives L2, L3 - LU aa) Encourage commercial buildings to provide weather protection such as canopies and awnings.
+Supports Objectives L2, L4 ac) Encourage new development on corner sites to frame both adjacent street frontages and give prominence to the corner in Centres, Corridors and Higher Order Residential Areas.
+Supports Objectives L1, L2

-Supports Objectives L2, L4 - ab) Encourage new development to frame adjacent streets, parks and other open spaces.
+LU ab) Encourage new development to frame adjacent streets, parks and other open spaces.
 Supports Objectives L2, L3

-- IIII ac) Encourage new development on corner sites to frame both adjacent street frontages and give prominence to the corner in Centres, Corridors and Higher Order Residential Areas.
-Supports Objectives L1, L2 - ad) In Centres and Corridors, set back buildings from the property line between 1.5 and 3m on commercial facades to allow for private amenity space adjacent to the Right of Way.
-Supports Objective L2 - ae) Outside of the Downtown Halifax Plan Area, streetwall heights shall be set between 2-4 storeys depending on surrounding context.
-Supports Objective L2, L3
+LU ad) In Centres and Corridors, set back buildings from the property line between 1.5 and 3m on commercial facades to allow for private amenity space adjacent to the Right of Way.
+Supports Objective L2